ome/omero-documentation/omero/sysadmins/search.rst

 configuration that need to be made.
 Clear the contents of the :file:`FullText` directory and reset the indexing's progress counter as above::

-  $ bin/omero admin reindex --wipe
+  $ omero admin reindex --wipe
-  $ bin/omero admin reindex --reset 0
+  $ omero admin reindex --reset 0

 Then run the off-line re-indexing command::

-   $ bin/omero admin reindex --foreground
+   $ omero admin reindex --foreground

 Re-indexing the database in off-line mode will use a 1 GB heap by default, but this can be specified on the command-line with the ``--mem`` argument::

-   $ bin/omero admin reindex --foreground --mem=2g
+   $ omero admin reindex --foreground --mem=2g

 Other search configuration properties from :ref:`search_configuration` can be set for the processing by setting the :envvar:`JAVA_OPTS` environment